-École Good Shepherd School has 2 designated [Faith Leader\(s\)](#) who, under the supervision of the Director of Catholic Education, plan and set direction for faith events and initiatives across the division and in their school.
+École Good Shepherd School has 2 designated [Faith Leaders](#) who, under the supervision of the Director of Catholic Education, plan and set direction for faith events and initiatives across the division and in their school.

 SCHOOL MEASURES TARGET % of students, parents, and teachers who indicate that the students are developing a meaningful prayer life.
 90% % of students who pray by means of morning or evening prayer, prayers of thanks to God, prayers asking for God's assistance, reading the Bible or select scriptures from the Bible and reflecting on the meaning, Rosary, or formal prayers such as the Lord's Prayer, personal prayer, and contemplation of God's will.
 100% % of students, parents, and teachers who are satisfied with how they have grown as a Christian because of their involvement in Catholic education.
 90% % of students who attend Catholic mass or, if not Catholic, services at their church.
-30% % of students Grades 4 achieving an Acceptable Standard on assessment.
-98% % of students Grades 4 achieving an Excellence Standard on assessment.
-98% % of staff who have participated in one or more faith growth experiences.
-100%
+30%